-This approach is good when training a dog who is very people-oriented and in tune with his humans.
+This approach is good when training a very people-oriented dog and in tune with his humans.
 When we want to reward good dog behavior, especially when house training, we use praise with food rewards.

-Often, praise is used in conjunction with toy rewards, clicker training, or food rewards, but occasionally, a dog trainer may use praise and attention alone to teach certain obedience training commands.
+Often, praise is used in conjunction with toy rewards, clicker training, or food rewards.
+Occasionally, a dog trainer may use praise and attention alone to teach certain obedience training commands.

 View this post on Instagram